jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 To enable plugins, add their paths (relative to the JSDoc folder) into the `plugins` array.

-For example, the following will include the Markdown plugin and verbose output plugin:
+For example, the following will include the Markdown plugin, which converts Markdown-formatted text to HTML, and the "summarize" plugin, which autogenerates a summary for each doclet:

 {% example %}

 ```
 "plugins": [
     "plugins/markdown",
-    "plugins/verboseOutput"
+    "plugins/summarize"
 ]
 ```
 {% endexample %}